 - access and use.

-If you are a member of an Aboriginal group with a cultural association to a park, and your group is interested in talking to us about joint management, staff at your local NPWS office can talk to you about the options available.
+If you are a member of an Aboriginal group with a cultural association to a park, and your group is interested in talking to us about joint management, staff at your local local National Parks and Wildlife Service office can talk to you about the options available.